info-com/zenya-api-docs/source/categories.rst

     "keyword (*required*)", "string", "The keyword to provide a best match Category for.
 This should be URL encoded.

       Example Value: ``chicago+hotels``."
-    "use_density (*optional*)", "boolean", "Optional fall back on matching against pre-classified eContext keywords.
-Uses the same methodology as the ``categories/search`` function, returning the highest confidence answer, only.
-Defaults to *0*.

-      Example Value: ``1``"
-    "branches (*optional*)","string","An array of category/tier ids used to limit classification results.
+    "branches (*optional*)","string","A comma-separated list of category/tier ids used to limit classification results.

       Example Value: ``922b44e4080760bcd7f30f0a676d3dfd``"